Looking for Thanksgiving sweet potato recipes that go beyond pie?

 Sometimes the best casseroles are the most simple, and this recipe is proof.
 It may look effortless (and it is), but it’s jam-packed with fall flavor.

-And you can make things even easier by using canned yams if you’re short on time.
+And you can make things even easier by using canned yams instead of sweet potatoes if you’re short on time.

 Simply spread mashed sweet potatoes in a casserole dish and top with toasted marshmallows and brown sugar streusel.